Elin Hilderbrand to retire from writing beach reads in 2024

 Hilderbrand, whose past books include “28 Summers,” “The Identicals” and “Here’s to Us” have become a summertime staple, with cover art featuring an idyllic beach scene and stories set in and around the Massachusetts island of Nantucket, where she lives.
 She says those are the novels she will definitely stop writing in 2024, but someday she may return with a memoir or a cookbook.

-Despite plans to step back from writing, Hilderbrand wants to stay in the book world.
+Despite plans to step back from writing, Hilderbrand, 51, wants to stay in the book world.
 Hilderbrand wants to become a book influencer, where she recommends books to others.

 To get started, Hilderbrand has created a book club on the subscription site Literati.
 Hilderbrand joins curators including Stephen Curry, Richard Branson, Malala and Cheryl Strayed who also offer their own book clubs on Literati.